1997 NHL entry draft

-The 1997 NHL Entry Draft was the 35th NHL Entry Draft.
+The 1997 NHL entry draft was the 35th NHL entry draft.
 It was held at the Civic Arena in Pittsburgh, Pennsylvania, on June 21, 1997.

-As of 2022, the only remaining active player in the NHL from the 1997 draft class is Joe Thornton.
+The last active player from the 1997 draft class was Joe Thornton, who played his last NHL game in the 2021–22 season.

 Selections by round

 Club teams are located in North America unless otherwise noted.